0xPolygon/polygon-docs/docs/agglayer/architecture/agglayer-node.md

 **The Agglayer node** is the Rust-based service designed to receive zero-knowledge proofs from Agglayer-connected chains, verify their validity, and send them to the L1 for final settlement.

+!!! note
-> **Note:** Instructions on how to clone and build the Agglayer locally, including running the pessimistic proof test suite and generating a verifiable proof using Succinct’s Prover Network, can be found [here](#).
+      Instructions on how to clone and build the Agglayer locally, including running the pessimistic proof test suite and generating a verifiable proof using Succinct’s Prover Network, can be found [here](https://github.com/agglayer/agglayer/blob/main/README.md)

 ## Crate directory